mpenning/ciscoconfparse2/sphinx-doc/cli.rst

 ciscoconfparse2 adds a CLI command to search and diff configurations.
 The syntax follows the API.

-All CLI examples will use this example configuration...
+All CLI examples will use this configuration...

 .. code-block:: none